Rudy Giuliani Says Robert Mueller ‘Shouldn’t Do A Comey’

 Mueller’s latest indictment is significant beyond the new charges, in that it links senior officials on Trump’s presidential campaign to Russian intelligence in a criminal matter.

-The new indictment comes as Trump and his allies, including his personal lawyer Rudy Giuliani, increase their public attacks on Mueller’s investigation and pressure the special counsel to bring his work to a close.
+The new indictment comes as Trump and his allies, including his Rudy Giuliani, increase their public attacks on Mueller’s investigation and pressure the special counsel to bring his work to a close.

-“A lot of the agents in the New York office, not from them directly, but from former agents, retired agents, that they really believe [Comey] was the worst director in the history of the FBI, certainly the most dishonest,” Giuliani added.

 According to a report by Bloomberg, the special counsel’s indictment released Friday against Paul Manafort, Trump’s former campaign chairman, adds witness-tampering charges to allegations that Manafort did illegal lobbying work for Ukraine and laundered millions of dollars in proceeds.